About Village Precinct Projects

-Public art enhances character and identity, and creates a focal point for the community.
+Creative placemaking outcomes enhance character and identity and create a focal point for the community.

-Tailored activation events enhance the sense of place and ownership, and may encourage local economic development by encouraging the community and visitors to the precinct.
+Tailored activations and community engagements enhance the sense of place and ownership and may contribute local economic development by encouraging the community and visitors to the precinct.

 Minor civil works